confluentinc/examples/ccloud/docs/beginner-cloud.rst

 #.
 Create a local configuration file
    :devx-examples:`datagen_ccloud_pageviews.json|ccloud/beginner-cloud/datagen_ccloud_pageviews.json`
    with |ccloud| connection information.
-Substitue your API key and secret for the service account, in the ``kafka.api.key`` and ``kafka.api.secret`` fields.
+Substitute your API key and secret for the service account, in the ``kafka.api.key`` and ``kafka.api.secret`` fields.
 See below for an example:

    .. literalinclude:: ../beginner-cloud/datagen_ccloud_pageviews.json